Zyara-1ot/my-neovim-config/README.md

 ## Phase 2 - Theme & Visual Overhaul

-Everything in this phase is **pure Lua - identical on Linux and Windows.**
+Everything in this phase is **pure Lua - identical on Linux, macOS, and Windows.**

 ### 1. Install `gruvbox.nvim`